Vishruth-S/Machine-Learning-with-Python/Part-2 Regression/Multiple_Linear_Regression/Readme.md

 <img src="/temp/mlr1.png" alt="mlr_equation" width="500" >

-Consider the given simple dataset which consists of data of 50 startups.
+Consider the given simple dataset which consists of data of 50 companies.
 The profit is dependent on the 4 independent variables R&D spend, Adminstartion, Marketing & State.
 (Note that out of the 4, State is a categorical variable while the others are numerical)
 Hence, Multiple linear regression can be applied to predict the profit given the values of the 4 variables.